 Obtain an Associate's Degree

-During your education in mortuary science, you will be expected to take classes such as professional ethics, microbiology, chemistry, pathology, embalming, mortuary law, anatomy, federal regulations, grief counselling and funeral service psychology.
-You will learn how to:
+You will be required to take courses in professional ethics, microbiology, chemistry, pathology, embalming, mortuary law, anatomy, federal regulations, grief counselling, and funeral service psychology as part of your education in mortuary science.
+These subjects will be covered over the course of your education.
+You will acquire the knowledge to:

 - Dissect cadavers